clhenrick/portfolio/_drafts/color-legend-element.md

 I do want to mention that CLE shouldn't discount previous legend components or libraries out there.
 One of which is [Susie Lu](#)'s [D3 SVG Legend](https://d3-legend.susielu.com/) library, which follows D3's style of method chaining and reusing scales.
 The D3 SVG Legend implementation also covers more use cases than CLE currently does, such as [graduated circles](https://d3-legend.susielu.com/#size-examples).
 My intention with CLE is to limit its functionality to using color as the primary form of visual encoding and to decouple it a bit more from D3 (even though it still requires a handful of D3 modules as dependencies).

-Rather than using JavaScript method chaining, the CLE can be generated using HTML:
+Rather than using JavaScript functions, classes, or method chaining, the CLE is most often generated using HTML:

 {% highlight html %}
   <color-legend